 Save money on theatre tickets at Lastminute.com where you can find all kinds of dinner-and-show deals to suit your budget.
 They also have plenty of tickets for stand-up comedy, so do have a browse.

-Get pampered: If an action-packed weekend isn’t your idea of fun why not treat yourself to some pampering with a day at a health spa?
-You can soothe away the aches and pains of a busy working week with a sauna, or detox to get yourself ready for swimming-costume season, and don’t forget to hunt for a spa-day bargain at Lastminute.com.
+If an action-packed weekend isn’t your idea of fun why not treat yourself to some pampering with a day at a health spa?
+You can soothe away the aches and pains of a busy working week with a sauna, or detox after a busy week.

 Have a pub lunch

-Going out for a yummy pub lunch is always a great way to spend a lazy Sunday (especially after a hectic Saturday night!) so ring all your mates and bring along a pack of cards and some board games for a chilled out afternoon.
-Try Fancyapint where you can search for a pub near you by location, station, name or rating.
+Going out for a yummy pub lunch is always a great way to spend a lazy Sunday (especially after a hectic Saturday night!).
+So, ring all your mates and bring along a pack of cards and some board games for a chilled out afternoon.
+Many pubs also offer Sunday lunches for affordable prices.
+Delicious!

 It’s not everyone’s idea of a good way to relax but for lots of us shopping is the perfect way to spend a free afternoon.
 Retail therapy doesn’t have to be expensive either, there are always sales on somewhere.
 Window shopping can be just a therapeutic, and don’t forget to look in your local charity shops for the best bargains around.